 With changing times, the way people choose jobs and careers seems to have undergone an overhaul, to include much more than the conventional measures of income and job security.
 The millennial and Gen-z workforce is more aware of themselves and their priorities.
-Aspects like good workplace culture, growth-oriented environment, healthy team dynamics, mental health, and well-being are being given more importance than ever.
+Aspects like good workplace culture, a growth-oriented environment, healthy team dynamics, mental health, and well-being are being given more importance than ever.
 People are now more conscious and mindful of making career choices.

 Read on to know how the protagonists in these famous movies broke free to live the career of their choice, and how wrong career decisions may impact your mental health.